 The commodity market is a physical or a virtual market place where market participants meet and buy or sell positions on commodity products like oil, gold, copper, silver, wheat, barley.
-Though started with Agri commodities initially, commodity markets today trade in all type of commodities like base metals – gold, silver, copper, infrastructure like oil, electricity and even weather forecasts.
+Though started with Agri commodities initially, commodity markets today trade in all types of commodities like base metals – gold, silver, copper, infrastructure like oil, electricity, and even weather forecasts.
 There are about 50 major commodity exchanges worldwide which trade in more than 100 commodities.

 Types of Commodity Market

-Commodity market can be categorized under two major categories based on the type of commodity.
+The commodity market can be categorized under two major categories based on the type of commodity.
 These 2 categories are: